IndianBoy42/yolov5/README.md

 For running on the Raspberry PI:

 0. install drivers you require for WiFi and the webcam that you use
+- for the builtin camera port you will need to enable it in `raspiconfig` or the raspbian settings menu

 1. install the python dependencies (to a virtualenv) for arm there is some complication with installing pytorch, you may use: